reflectivity/file_format/specs_discussion.md

 Or is this discrepancy in the example required because column names must be different from values in the header?

 > (Jochen) See also below.
 This problem arises from the fact that we try to make it right in the header, and use the *conventional*
 > terms in the column description.
+>
+> The keywords in the header are taken form the *physical quantity* name, e.g. *incidence_angel*,
+> while in the (optional) column description there are two possible (and recommended) entries: `name` and `physical_property`.
+> The `name` is used to create the 1-line header right above the data array and thus a well-established *symbol* is the right choice there.
+> And `physical_property` is used to avoid all ambiguities.

 If there is no current standard name (understanding that this is optional information), this should be made clear, with a statement/explanation of whether or not a standard name is expected in the future.

+> (Jochen) I agree that we should define a set of key words here and recommend their use.
+Suggestions can be found below.

 A third important quantity for which there could be a standard name in the future is photon energy (for synchrotron x-ray experiments).

-> (Jochen) I agree that we should define a set of key words here and recommend their use.
+> (Jochen) I agree.

 #### wrong declaration in specs

 The documentation states Value can be a list, but it cannot.
 (ComplexValue can be a list though).
 This discrepancy should be corrected either by modifying the documentation or the implementation, otherwise people could attempt to write files with data which cannot be handled by orsopy.

+> (Jochen) Wrong in specs.
+I'll correct this.

 #### redundant information and priorisation